sustainable tourism in barcelona - featured image 2

 Of course, tourism isn’t the only factor pushing up prices.
 But a key inflationary issue is the proliferation of short-term rentals dwindling housing stock.
 This is why so many popular cities, like New York and also Barcelona, have banned airbnb – or are considering it, like Edinburgh.

 Banishing short-term rentals isn’t quite so simple, though.
-Airbnb is synonymous with short-term rooms but there are plenty of other websites that continue to list this accommodation, like Booking.com – even when the listings are illegal.
-It’s true that Barcelona has stricter laws than most, with the plan to outlaw tourist flats by 2028, but large numbers of flats are controlled by organized groups (sometimes referred to as ‘mafias’).
-They know how to delay the process of eviction and aren’t bothered by fines.
+Airbnb is synonymous with short-term rooms but there are plenty of other websites that list this accommodation, like Booking.com – and a contentious point is illegal listings.
+These are often run by organized groups (sometimes referred to as ‘mafias’) who rent out swathes of properties, know how to delay the process of eviction and aren’t bothered by fines.
+They work with their own lawyers to bat threats away.

 Illegal short term rental on booking.com with license HUTCC-000481